 Mentors were also asked to list three strengths of Unite in an open-ended questionnaire item.
 A total of 58 mentors listed at least one strength of the program.
 The most frequently mentioned strength, mentioned by 29% (17) mentors, was students' hands-on experience with STEM.
 Over a quarter (16 mentors, or 27%) also mentioned the value of the program's support of sites and the resources provided.
 Nearly a quarter (14 or 24%) mentioned as a strength students' exposure to STEM and STEM topics generally, while 22% mentioned the career information students receive and 21% mentioned students' STEM learning.
-About 19% cited the diversity of students in the program and the inclusion of underrepresented students as a benefit of Unite, while 10% felt that the funding provided to students was a program strength.
+About 19% cited the diversity of students in the program and the inclusion of under-represented students as a benefit of Unite, while 10% felt that the funding provided to students was a program strength.
 Fewer than 5 mentors (9%) mentioned any other single benefit.
-Benefits mentioned by between three and five mentors included the opportunity for students to experience a college environment, students to develop communication skills.
+Benefits mentioned by between three and five mentors included the opportunity for students to experience a college environment, students' opportunity to network with professionals, students' gains in confidence, and the opportunity for students to develop communication skills.